-Hello all my beloved food addicts!
+Hello my beloved food addicts!

 I have to admit that it has been some time since I posted some recipe here but I swear that I am back and I will share my recipes with you as I did before.
-I guess that all of you already know that soups are my favourite dish so I decided to show you my own new recipe of a bean soup
+I guess that all of you already know that soups are my favourite dish so I decided to show you my own new recipe of a bean soup.

 As I cook soup every week I always try to make them versatile.
 I try to avoid repetition and copying others recipes and that’s exactly what I did with this bean soup.
 Experimenting with these delicately buttery flavoured beans in a combination with slightly sweet dried plums softened by milky cream are totally in balance with juicy meatballs.
-Some people can be sceptical about dried plums in this soup but they are exactly what it makes special.
+Some people can be sceptical about dried plums in this soup but they are exactly what makes it special.
 I recommend you not to avoid them and definitely try them and I am pretty sure you will love the result.
-In a past, dried plums were used as a substitution for a meat when people could not afford to eat meat as often as we do nowadays and in many different cuisines they are still used for salty dishes too.
+In a past, dried plums were used as a substitution for a meat when people could not afford to eat meat as often as we do nowadays and in many different cuisines they are still used for savoury dishes too.